Nissim Vaturi: Comments about the Gaza war

 On 7 October 2023, Vaturi tweeted that Israelis had one common goal which was "erasing the Gaza Strip from the face of the earth."
 On 9 October 2023, Vaturi wrote, "To wipe out Gaza.
 Nothing else will satisfy us. ...
 Don’t leave a single child there, expel all the remaining ones in the end, so they have no chance of recovery."
 On 2 November 2023, referring to the war in Gaza, Vaturi wrote, "The war will never end if we don't expel everyone."

 Later in November 2023, Vaturi said that Israel had been "too humane" in the Gaza Strip and should instead "burn Gaza."
-He later claimed to have meant only the terrorists; he did not, however, say 'terrorists' in the tweet or the interview.
+He later claimed to have meant only the terrorists; he had not, however, said 'terrorists' in the tweet or the interview.
 Vaturi also called on Israel to block water "until the hostages are returned".
 Vaturi has said of the war, "We were meant to fight this war against Hamas, as is happening now, and luckily for us it came from the heavens."

 In January 2024 Vaturi repeated in an interview that "Gaza must be burned," adding that "It is better to burn down buildings rather than have soldiers harmed.
 There are no innocents there."
 He added that after the forced displacement of innocent civilians, "one hundred thousand remain.
 I have no mercy for those who are still there.
 We need to eliminate them."

 On 19 June 2024 Vaturi said anti-government protesters were a "branch of Hamas."

 In July 2024, after the Israeli military police visited Sde Teiman detention camp to detain nine Israeli soldiers suspected of abuse of a Palestinian prisoner, Vaturi joined other right-wingers in illegally invading the Sde Teiman detention camp.

 In his capacity as a member of the Foreign Affairs and Defense Committee, Vaturi co-signed a letter to Defense Minister Israel Katz demanding that he implement the Generals' Plan in Gaza.
 Vaturi and seven other committee members recommended that Katz order the IDF to destroy all remaining sources of food, water and energy, followed by "a complete cleansing of the enemy's nests" and the killing of any residents who did not immediately surrender.

 In February 2025 Vaturi described Palestinians as "subhumans."
 He called for the separation of women and children and for killing all adult men in Gaza. and "erase Jenin."
 In May 2025 the Knesset Ethics Committee ruled that Vaturi's repeated calls to "burn Gaza" did not violate any ethical standards.
 The Israeli Attorney General declined to prosecute Vaturi for charges of inciting violence against Palestinians.
 In September 2025, Vaturi called for the expulsion of all Arabs from the West Bank.